Cervical cancer library

 Cervical Cancer Action

-These issue briefs provide succinct analyses of the latest evidence and experience in cervical cancer prevention for developing countries.
+These issue briefs provide succinct analyses of the latest evidence and experience in cervical cancer prevention for low-resource settings.
 The briefs cover HPV vaccine safety, strategies for HPV vaccination in the developing world, and cervical cancer screening and treatment in low-resource settings.
 All three briefs are available in English, Spanish, and French.

-Two decades of progress toward a world free of HPV-related cancers (2008)
+Cervical Cancer Prevention at PATH: Two decades of progress toward a world free of HPV-related cancers

 Cervical Cancer Prevention: Practical Experience Series from PATH (2011)